vkostyanetsky/kostyanetsky.me/notes/crossed/index.md

 - Reunion: yes
 - Romania: yes (with registration) (but be afraid of Dracula)

-I don’t know how else to explain this cemetery.
+I don’t know how else I can explain this cemetery.

 UPD: Found the answer.
 Grave crosses mean you have to pay $700 to register.